Updated: May 2019

 2.)
 Next attractive aesthetics.
 We react emotionally and holistically to what we see and instantly determine if a site is “good” or “bad.”
 Based on design appearance, we decide to stay-or-go.
 Too much clutter or moving elements can repel.
 Is this overindulgence the pagebuilder plugin’s fault?
 No. It’s lack of discipline on the part of the real builder – the site owner or developer.

 3.)
 And lastly, readability and findability (like navigation and text size, etc).
 Websites are about reading content (or skimming at the least).
 People are foraging for entertainment or problem solving.
 Pictures are nice.
 But it’s words that communicate to humans – and are also machine readable.
 OK.
-Pagebuilders don’t encourage you to put the wrong words.
+Pagebuilders don’t encourage you to put in the wrong words.
 But we needed to include this for UX completeness.

 UX is that simple.
 Three helpful things – not thousands of tricks.
 And metrics (big data) are a tiny part of the evaluation.
 UX is about *feeling right* and being polite.
 What meter exists for measuring hospitality?